 Once the area has been professionally cleaned, keeping your pavers looking good can be easy with a regular wash with a garden hose.

-To clean neglected pavements, follow the following steps for a DYI solution.
+To clean neglected pavements, follow the following steps for a DIY solution.
 Gloves and personal protection should also be worn during of cleaning your pavers.

 Remove loose dirt and debris from the surface using a still broom or blower before wetting the area.
 It’s easier to collect this while dry and it can be placed in the bin.